nghia787312/todolist-mvc-php/README.md

 # Deployment
 Configuring a xampp web server for root directory
-You can change Apaches httpd.conf by clicking (in xampp control panel) apache/conf/httpd.conf and adjust the entries for DocumentRoot and the corresponding Directory todolist-test-php
+You can change Apaches httpd.conf by clicking (in xampp control panel) apache/conf/httpd.conf and adjust the entries for DocumentRoot and the corresponding Directory todolist-mvc-php

 # Test
 Run command ./vendor/bin/phpunit